Close Menu

 Refrigerator

 • The refrigerator is suitable for storing a variety of fresh foods to be consumed within the short term.
-Suggested storage time is 3 to 5 days.

 • Cooked food should be cooled to room temperature before being placed into the refrigerator.